-- accrued charges

-- Amounts payable to affiliated corporations

-- Provisions

-- · Long-term debt

-- Subordinated loan from parent corporation

-- Other long-term financial liabilities included in "Other liabilities"
+Held for trading • Cash and cash equivalents Loans and receivables Accounts receivable Amounts receivable investments included Other liabilities Accounts payable and accrued charges From affiliated corporationsInvestments • Amounts payable to affiliated corporations Provisions Long-term debtSubordinated loan from parent corporation • Other long-term financial liabilities included in "Other liabilities"

-Financial instruments held-for-trading are measured at fair value with changes recognized in income as a gain or a loss on valuation and translation of financial instruments.
+Financial instruments held-for-trading are measured at fair value with changes recognized in income as a gain or loss on valuation and translation of financial instruments.
 Available-for-sale portfolio investments are measured at fair value or at cost in the case of equity investments that do not have a quoted market price in an active market and where fair value is insufficiently reliable, and changes in fair value are recorded in other comprehensive income.
 Financial assets classified as loans and receivables and financial liabilities classified as other liabilities are initially measured at fair value and subsequently measured at amortized cost, using the effective interest rate method of amortization.